A Cat in Paris: Reception

-Critical response

-A Cat in Paris has an approval rating of 83% on review aggregator website Rotten Tomatoes, based on 64 reviews, and an average rating of 6.79/10.
-The website's critical consensus states, "A Cat in Paris depicts a stylish, imaginative world with a wonderful soundtrack and Hitchcockian overtones".
-It also has a score of 63 out of 100 on Metacritic, based on 20 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, A Cat in Paris holds an approval rating of 83% based on 64 reviews, with an average rating of 6.8/10.
+The website's critics consensus reads, "A Cat in Paris depicts a stylish, imaginative world with a wonderful soundtrack and Hitchcockian overtones."
+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 20 critics, indicating indicating "generally favorable" reviews.